BaseWellesley/Smart-LED-Lighting/README.md

 ---

 ### Conclusion
 This IoT project provides practical skills in electronics, coding, and IoT system integration.
-By combining environmental sensing with smart lighting control, it offers a hands-on approach to building advanced IoT solutions suitable for home automation, energy conservation, and smart living environments.
+It offers a hands-on approach to building advanced IoT solutions suitable for home automation, energy conservation, and smart living environments.